If it’s got four wheels then it’s man territory.

 2. Getting you and your best man to the wedding

-Strictly speaking, this is your best man’s job.
+This is your best man’s job.
 The majority of grooms are driven to the wedding venue by their best man.
-This journey doesn’t really require a luxury wedding car.
-You should aim to be at the venue at least 30 minutes before the ceremony is due to begin, so like your bride, very few people will see you arrive.
+This journey doesn’t really need a luxury wedding car.
+Aim to be at the venue at least 30 minutes before the ceremony is due to begin.
+Like your bride, very few people will see you arrive.

 3. Getting you and your bride from the wedding to the reception

 If you are getting married and having the reception at the same venue then you don’t need to worry about this.
 Otherwise, the three main transport options are:

 - Executive car hire –

 - You drive your new wife in your own car, or one that you have borrowed or hired.

 If you go for the third option, then a popular choice is for the groom to hire or borrow a sports car for the day, unless you’re lucky enough to own one yourself.
 This works particularly well at summer weddings.
 Remember to practice starting the car and pulling away in advance.
 All eyes will be on you when you leave, and now is not the time to stall!

 4. Getting your guests from the wedding to the reception

 Guests usually expect to make their own way from the wedding to the reception.
 However, some couples like to lay on transport.
 Red double-